atlassubbed/atlas-query-stream/README.md

 In this example, the query stream will output data for the upvotes for each comment (from our query), as well as `{author, text, url}` objects thanks to the plugin.

-## caveats

-#### returning data

-If a query returns an `Array` or a `Function`, the query stream will assume you are returning another query.
-Results should be any truthy value except an `Array` or `Function`.
-If your query needs to return an array of data, return an object with an array field instead: `{results: yourArray}`.
-Returning any falsy value will tell the query stream that the current query did not find any result.
-In this case, the query will be re-run in the (sub)tree in which it was started.

 #### reusing queries